kdiff3/gardencontroller/README.md

 Uses Raspian : https://www.raspberrypi.org/downloads/raspberry-pi-os/

-Please note that Python 3 needs to be system default (use update-alternaives): https://linuxconfig.org/how-to-change-from-default-to-alternative-python-version-on-debian-linux
+Please note that Python 3 needs to be system default (use update-alternatives): https://linuxconfig.org/how-to-change-from-default-to-alternative-python-version-on-debian-linux

 The following libraries need to be installed: